jeffrichley/seedling-template/docs/source/index.md

-# 🌱 Seedling - Modern Python Project Template
+# 🌱 Seedling – Modern Python Project Template

-A comprehensive Python project template with modern development tooling, automated CI/CD, and best practices built-in.
+> "Documentation is a love letter that you write to your future self."
+> — **Damian Conway**

+Welcome to **Seedling** — your ready-to-grow Python project starter kit.
+Think of this as the "just add water" mix for modern development: tooling prepped, CI/CD wired, and best practices baked in.
+Your job?
+Start building cool stuff. 🌱

+---

 ## 🚀 Quick Start